 And where I wanted to get to …

 Are all Arabs brown?

 Muslims could look like any race.
-There’s even white Arabs, and –get this– there’s even light skinned Middle Eastern people, supposedly the ancestors to white Europeans –although I think this has been debunked, but the point is Islam is an international religion, and thus has taken in converts from all “races”.
+There’s even –get this– light skinned Middle Eastern people, supposedly the ancestors to white Europeans –although I think this has been debunked, but the point is Islam is an international religion, and thus has taken in converts from all “races”.
 And Muslims (and Middle Eastern people as a whole for that matter) come in all colours.
 So, just as Muslims come in all shapes, sizes, and colours, it stands to reason the radical jihadist terrorist variety does as well.
 So what’s the use of profiling and targeting people based on colour if extremist Muslims come in all flavours?
 And more importantly, how’s profiling any different from discrimination based on the pseudoscience of physiognomy?

 Perhaps you should be up front about American prejudices and, in a fashion reminiscent of McCarthyism, ask suspects …

 Are you now or have you ever been a member of the Muslim religion or your family of Arab decent?

 And just to make sure you get to the truth, maybe ask them if they accept the Lord Jesus Christ as their personal Lord and saviour.

 There’s two conclusions I’ve come to.
 First, it’s quite a humiliating experience to go through an American airport these days, if you’re not obviously white, and, second, ignorance still runs deep in America.